adbSteven/ProGitForProgrammers/README.md

 # ProGitForProgrammers
-Ademonstration program for Pro Git For Programmer
+A demonstration program for Pro Git For Programmer